TEN7-Archive/computingforcovid.ten7.com/README.md

 Send email to [help@computingforcovid.io](mailto:help@computingforcovid.io) and we'll do our best to help out.
 You can also [create an issue](https://github.com/ten7/computing-for-covid/issues/new) in the Github repo.

 ## Open source
 The app is built using [Packer scripts](https://github.com/digitalocean/marketplace-partners) from DigitalOcean as a starting point.
-The scripts configure an Ubuntu 18.04 droplet with `boinc` that automatically attaches itself to the Rosetta@home project and can be found in [the /packer directory of the repo](https://github.com/ten7/computing-for-covid/tree/master/packer).
+The scripts configure an Ubuntu 18.04 droplet with `boinc` that automatically attaches itself to the Rosetta@home project.

+Build scripts are in the `/packer` directory: [https://github.com/ten7/computing-for-covid/tree/master/packer](https://github.com/ten7/computing-for-covid/tree/master/packer).

 View everything at [https://github.com/ten7/computing-for-covid](https://github.com/ten7/computing-for-covid)